 Name: International Camel Competition

 An unusual event, if you’re not familiar with the local culture, but great fun all the same.
-A selection of the fastest camels in Sinai compete to see who is the quickest of them all.
+The fastest camels in Sinai compete to see who is the quickest of them all.
 You may be surprised to hear that it attracts a large audience.
 Definitely worth checking out.

 Name: International Shopping and Tourism Festival

-In an attempt to attract even more tourists to Sharm El Sheikh, the locals launched a summer campaign to lower prices on everything for a short period of time.
+In an attempt to attract even more tourists to Sharm El Sheikh, the locals launched a summer campaign with discounts on everything for a limited period of time.
 All the shops have discounts on a variety of items – and even hotels and restaurants cut their prices a little.
 There are great bargains to be found during this event.

 Name: International Fishing Competition

 As with the Camel Competition, this is an event that goes back to when Sharm El Sheikh was little more than a fishing village, and it is still popular today.
-Crowds gather to see who can catch the biggest and best fish, with several prizes being awarded.
+Crowds gather to see who can catch the biggest and best fish, with several prizes to be won.